ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 4. One player goes to the jungle.

-Typically two players occupy bot lane.
-One of them is a support.
-He does not kill minions.
-Instead, he has a special item that provides him gold in a different way.
+Typically, two players occupy the bot lane.
+One of them is the support, who does not kill minions.
+Instead, the support has a special item that provides gold in an alternative way.

 The **mid game** phase typically begins at the 14th minute and lasts until the 25th minute.
-It ends around the time when players collect their third item.
-Teams' goals during this phase are following:
+It ends around the time when players complete their third item.
+During this phase, teams aim to achieve the following goals:

-1. Map control.
+1. Control the map.

-2. Capturing objectives.
+2. Capture objectives.

-I> An **objective** is an epic jungle monster or enemy structure.
-Destroying one increases the team's strength or provides a significant reward.
+I> An **objective** refers to an epic jungle monster or enemy structure.
+Destroying an objective increases the team's strength or provides significant rewards.
 Objectives include dragons, Herald, Baron Nashor, Voidgrubs, enemy towers, and inhibitors.

-When the mid game phase begins, players swap their lanes.
-The standard swap looks like this:
+When the mid game phase begins, players often swap their lanes.
+The standard lane swap occurs as follows:

 1. The ADC moves from the bot lane to the mid lane.